Etale and crystalline companions, II: Introduction

 \subsection{Applications}

-We conclude the paper by giving some applications of the construction of crystalline companions.
+We conclude the paper by giving some applications of the construction of crystalline companions (for more on which see the remainder of \S\ref{sec:corollaries}).
 These include properties of Newton polygons (Theorem~\ref{T:stratification1}, Theorem~\ref{T:purity}) and Wan's theorem on the $p$-adic meromorphy of unit-root $L$-functions (Theorem~\ref{T:Wan}).

 As remarked upon in \cite[Remark~2.1.6]{kedlaya-companions}, the existence of companions on curves suggests a new method for counting lisse Weil sheaves on curves, by directly relating these counts to the zeta functions of moduli spaces of vector bundles (see \emph{loc. cit.} for some references on this question).
-Theorem~\ref{T:companion} in turn provides an opportunity (albeit one not acted upon here) to make similar arguments on higher-dimensional varieties where techniques based on the Langlands correspondence do not apply, although one can at least use them to establish a finiteness result \cite[Theorem~1.1]{esnault-kerz}.
+Theorem~\ref{T:companion} in turn provides an opportunity (albeit one not acted upon here) to make similar arguments on higher-dimensional varieties where techniques based on the Langlands correspondence do not apply, although one can at least use them to establish a finiteness result \cite[Theorem~1.1]{esnault-kerz} (see also \cite[Corollary~3.7.6]{kedlaya-companions}).

 Another application of crystalline companions is to improved ``cut-by-curves'' criteria for detecting whether a convergent $F$-isocrystal is overconvergent, building on the work of Shiho \cite{shiho-cut-over} (see also \cite[Theorem~5.16]{kedlaya-isocrystals}).
 See \cite{gku} for details.